FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

 # Mapping approach

-Mapping information from one serialization format to another typically faces the challenge that the data models differ.
-Assume that we wish to map instance data representing concepts on the *src* side to store these instance data using potentially a different data model on the *trg* side.
+Mapping information from one serialization format onto another can face various cases of information content, representation, and formatting mismatch as the data models can differ.
-Several situation have to be covered:
+Assume that we wish to map instance data for concepts on the *src* side, e.g. content stored from files collected during an measurement, onto instance data for concepts of a different data model on the *trg* side.
+Several cases of mismatch can occur:

-1. Mismatch in symbols used for identifying concepts (aka concept names) An example: *high_voltage* is expected by *trg* but *HV* is used as a symbol by *src*.
+1. Mismatch in symbols (aka concept names) used for identifying concepts An example: *high_voltage* is expected by *trg* but *HV* is used as a symbol by *src*.
 2. Mismatch in units
-  An example: *trg* expects voltage as *V* but *src* provides *kV* An example: *trg* expects angle as *radian* but *src* provides *deg*
+  An example: *trg* expects voltage quantities with unit *V* but *src* provides unit *kV* An example: *trg* expects angle as *radian* but *src* provides *deg*
 3. Mismatch in data types
   An example: *np.float64* is expected by *trg* but *single precision float* is used by *src*.
-  An example: *1* as an int is expected by *trg* but that number has been serialized as string "1".
+  An example: *1* as an int is expected by *trg* but that number has been serialized as a string "1".
-  An example: *trg expects voltage as *V* but tech partner on *src* assumes SI unit hence does not add them
+  An example: *trg* expects voltage as *V* but on *src* tech partners agreed to use SI unit but do not write these unit explicitly
 4. Mismatch in the granularization of information or different standards used for representing information An example: *trg* expects ISO8601 with local time zone offset to UTC but *src* provides date, time, and timezone as individual strings
-  An example: *trg* expects UNIX time stamp but *src* provides some other time stamp.
+  An example: *trg* expects UNIX timestamp but *src* provides MS-DOS timestamp.
 5. Mismatch in dimensions
   An example: *trg* requests an (>1,) array but *src* only provides a scalar

 Configurations are the solutions which guide the parser how to map instance data for each concept.
-Often the mismatch cannot be resolved because the *trg* and *src* have not exchanged precisely defined versions of their data model.
-In this case on often uses assumptions.
+Often the mismatch cannot be resolved because the *trg* and *src* have not exchanged precisely defined versions of their data models.
+In this case, one often uses assumptions.

-Configurations implement these rules outside the actual source code (aka a frontend) to provide a single place where preferentially such mismatches should be resolved.
-This enables that the backend code can iterate over the cases and is not too strongly hard-coded for specific assumptions.
+Configurations implement these assumptions and mapping decisions outside the actual source code to offer a single place where preferentially such mismatches should be resolved.
+This enables users to often avoid having to take a look into the backend code surplus this solutions avoids that the mapping of potentially many individual concepts becomes too strongly hard-coded and long mapping pathes need be repeated which would create code bloat.

 Configurations should group mapping rules to reduce the overall size of the mapping tables.
 Configurations are stored as Python dictionaries with specific formatting.
-Configurations use abbreviations wherever possible to yield compact descriptions.
+Configurations use abbreviations wherever possible.
+All combined, this yields compact descriptions that are hopefully easier to read and having fewer places where changes need to be implemented when mapping paths change as the data models evolve.

 Mismatch cases 1, 2, 3, 4 are dealt with.
-Mismatch case 5 is ignored.
+Mismatch case 5 is currently ignored.
-Instead, instance data from *src* are copied to *trg* if no other mismatch is observed.
+Instead, instance data from *src* are copied to *trg* if no mismatch 1 -4 is observed.
-This may cause the resulting collection of instance data on the *trg* side, which for pynxtools-em currently is NeXus to end up not fully compliant with an application definition.
+This may cause though that the resulting collection of instance data on the *trg* side does not end up fully compliant with an application definition.
 However, this is not a problem because verification of the instance data takes place during consumption of the serialized NeXus artifact/file.

 The following example shows one typical such dictionary.